BenjaminDiaz/PHP-OOP-AJAX-Calculator/README.md

 It is also my first project on GitHub.

 Functionality:
-* Currently only supports the adding operation
+* Currently supports the 4 basic operations (add, subtract, multiply and divide)
 * Supports floating numbers
 * The result will be shown whether you click on '=' or another operator
 * The result will be cleared at refresh